mango-ict/mgs/README.md

 # Important!

 We are still heavily developing on this tool.
-There is an NPM package registered but this is to protect the project begin available at time of release!
+There is an NPM package registered but this is to protect the project name not begin available at time of release!

 # mgs
 The Mango ICT - CLI helps you create and deploy mango websites to the mangoictcloud.com.